connectomicslab/connectomemapper3/paper/paper.md

   depending on the software involved in the stage.
 Connectivity matrices are visualized using the matplotlib library. \label{fig:gui}](cmp3-gui-paper.png)

-Outputs follow as close as possible the BIDS Derivatives specifications, which allows the user to easily retrieve them with the pybids.
+\textbf{Reusable} Outputs follow as close as possible the BIDS Derivatives specifications, which allows the user to easily retrieve them with the pybids.
 The data derived from the processing of one subject are placed in a \texttt{sub-<participant\_id>/}
   folder.
 Derivatives are also kept in separate folders to distinguish main CMP3 outputs (`cmp-<version>/`) from outputs